laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 This document provides a complete definition of both Preferred Serialization and CBOR Deterministic Encoding Requirements (CDER) such that the reader does not need to refer to their definitions in {{-cbor}}.

 The overwhelming purpose of this document is clarity and ease for the CBOR ecosystem on the subject of serialization and determinism.
-Aside from one small change, the restatement of the requirements here doesn’t change anything in {{-cbor}}.
+Aside from one small change, this restatement of the requirements doesn’t change anything in {{-cbor}}.
-The restatement is for the sake of clarity.
+No new concepts or terminology is introduced.

 The small change is to Preferred Serialization.
 The conditional “preference” for deterministic length encoding in {{Section 4.1 of -cbor}} is promoted to an unconditional requirement by this document.